Hexzanity/CRUD-DJANGO/README.md

 ### Requirement:

 Installation
-Fork the Repository From xchan344 github repositories
+Fork the Repository From Hexzanity github repositories

 To install Django, you can follow these steps: